-Lives lost to history -- flattened into anonymous, discarded black-and-white photos -- are resurrected and infused with fresh color and feeling.
-Set in Manhattan in 1905, new play by Lynn Nottage, directed with elegance by Daniel Sullivan, focuses on a black seamstress who specializes in luxurious underthings for ladies of the evening.
+Lives lost to history — flattened into anonymous, discarded black-and-white photos — are resurrected and infused with fresh color and feeling in Lynn Nottage’s “Intimate Apparel.”
+Set in Manhattan in 1905, this thoughtful, affecting new play, directed with seamless elegance by Daniel Sullivan, focuses on a black seamstress who specializes in luxurious underthings for ladies — and ladies of the evening — who can afford them.

 Viola Davis, ever superb, plays the central character, Esther, whose skilled hands give her entree into bedrooms both uptown and downtown.
 She enters into a series of surprising, and surprisingly intimate, relationships: with a ritzy social lioness, a weary prostitute, a Jewish merchant.

 Almost imperceptibly, through the friendly give and take of business relationships conducted in the cozy atmosphere of the bedroom, Esther comes to fill the role of confidante and cherished friend to these clients and acquaintances.
 They are, in their separate fashions (literally and figuratively), as lonely as she is.
 All share Esther’s sense of isolation, which continually laps at her heels like her petticoats, even after she lands herself a man.

 Esther has boarded at Mrs. Dickson’s rooming house ever since she moved to Manhattan from the South at 17.
 She’s now 35 and tired of watching the prettier girls move out year after year, emerging like butterflies into the wider world of marriage, family and church socials, while she is left to the cold embrace of her sewing machine.
 Naive, still hopeful, and played by Davis with a persuasive mixture of childlike awkwardness and womanly warmth, Esther shyly begins a correspondence with a laborer working in Panama.